aspose-slides/Aspose.Slides-API-References/english/net/aspose.slides/blobmanagementoptions/istemporaryfilesallowed/_index.md

 ---
 title: IsTemporaryFilesAllowed
 second_title: Aspose.Sildes for .NET API Reference
-description: Set that using of temporary files is not allowed to optimize memory consumption while working with large amounts of data during presentations lifetime.
-If false OutOfMemoryException can be thrown.
+description: This property defines if temporary files can be created while working with BLOBs what greatly decreases the memory consumption but requires permissions to create files.
+All files will be deleted after work with the presentation will be finished.
 type: docs
 weight: 20
 url: /net/aspose.slides/blobmanagementoptions/istemporaryfilesallowed/
 ---
 ## BlobManagementOptions.IsTemporaryFilesAllowed property

-Set that using of temporary files is not allowed to optimize memory consumption while working with large amounts of data during presentation's lifetime.
-If false, OutOfMemoryException can be thrown.
+This property defines if temporary files can be created while working with BLOBs, what greatly decreases the memory consumption but requires permissions to create files.
+All files will be deleted after work with the presentation will be finished.

 ```csharp
 public bool IsTemporaryFilesAllowed { get; set; }